 Phonics and phonemic awareness are both important in the kindergarten and first grade classroom.
 These overlapping skill sets both need their own intentional instruction.
 Let’s check out some ideas on how to teach both!

 Phonics and Phonemic Awareness- Are they the same?

-Phonemic awareness involves spoken sounds, without letters attached the sound.
+Phonemic awareness involves spoken sounds, without letters attached to the sound.
 When you ask your students to tell you the first sound in the word, dog and they reply with /d/; that is phonemic awareness.
-There is no letter attached the /d/ sound at this moment.
+There is no letter attached to the /d/ sound at this moment.
 When students begin to connect and express that /d/ stands for the letter d, that becomes phonics practice.
 Phonemic awareness focuses on the smallest unit of speech – phonemes.
 Phonemes are just individual speech sounds.
 So, phonemic awareness is when students are working on articulating and manipulating individual speech sounds.
 Here are some examples using the word, dog.

 - Phoneme Blending: blending phonemes (individual sounds) together to make one word /d/-/o/-/g/

 - Phoneme Segmentation: breaking a word apart into phonemes.
 I would say the word, dog and the student would respond with /d/-/o/-/g/

 - Phoneme Substitution: deleting a phoneme from a word and replacing it with another phoneme.
 I might say to a student “say dog”.
 Then I would say “Now change the /d/ to /h/.

 - Phoneme Deletion: completely deleting a phoneme from a word to create a new word.
 It may sound like this, “Say the word cat without the /c/”.

 Phonemic Awareness can be especially challenging for English language learners and also for students with learning differences such as dyslexia.
 Using picture cards and elkonin boxes are a great way to provide additional support to those with oral language impairments.